dievskiy/faas-inference-rust/README.md

-This repository contains the code needed to build an ML inference application using DenseNet201 model and deploy it to container-, gVisor-, firecracker-, and unikraft-based runtimes.
+This repository contains the code needed to build an ML inference application using DenseNet201 model and deploy it to container-, firecracker-, Wasm-, and unikraft-based runtimes.
 The project requires x86_64 architecture.

 ## Native